antirez/neural-redis/README.md

-However exactly for the same reason, SA is a very good example to show how to model problems, and that even the simplest of the intuitions can allow Neural Redis to handle problems in a decent way, even if far from the top specialized systems, after a training of 5 minutes or so.
+However exactly for the same reason, SA is a very good example to show how to model problems, and that even the simplest of the intuitions can allow Neural Redis to handle problems in a decent way (even if far from the top specialized systems) after a training of 5 minutes or so.

 This case study is based on the source code inside the examples directory called `sentiment.rb`.
 It uses a very popular dataset used for sentiment